 What is Burnout?

 Burnout is a term used to describe the emotional and physical collapse that can occur after long-term or chronic stress.
 It describes a state of ‘constant alert’ having lost the ability to regulate and self-soothe.
 As teachers we need to be able to guide students into a sense of safety and stillness so that they can develop holding strategies and the ability to be with intense sensations with understanding and equanimity.
+With persistent of the pandemic and lockdown measures, many of now feeling these effects and are in great need of such support and resources within their lives.

 Yoga and meditation practices offer very real (and well-researched) methods to quieten over-activated and fatigued body systems and to support individuals with tools to self-soothe and regulate.
 The key aim of yoga is to ‘still the mind’ through body awareness and connection to the breath, thereby intercepting the chattering monkey mind (analytical left brain) so dominant in Western cultures and Western bodies.